Fitus/Zaloha2.sh/README.md

 &nbsp; | Ability to process **all symbolic links** (even those with target paths that contain three or more consective slashes).
 The implied change is additional escaping of slashes by ///s in column 16 for symbolic links.
-&nbsp; | New Sanity Check for column 6 not alphanumeric &nbsp; | More stringent directories hierarchy check &nbsp; | More tolerant check of zero modification times of files &nbsp; | Minor code improvements and optimizations Code size 76 kB | Code size 109 kB
+&nbsp; | New Sanity Check for column 6 not alphanumeric &nbsp; | More stringent directories hierarchy check &nbsp; | More tolerant check of modification times of files (zero or even negative modification times are possible) &nbsp; | More tolerant check of target paths of symbolic links (empty target paths are possible on some OSes) &nbsp; | Minor code improvements and optimizations Code size 76 kB | Code size 110 kB
-Docu size 78 kB | Docu size 94 kB
+Docu size 78 kB | Docu size 95 kB

 ## License
 MIT License